subina01/JS-Basics/README.md

 ## JS-Arrays

-An array in JavaScript is a special type of object that can hold multiple values in a single variable.
+- An array in JavaScript is a special type of object that can hold multiple values in a single variable.
 It allows you to store, access, and manipulate collections of data efficiently.

+## Template-Literals

+- Template literals are a modern way to handle strings using backticks ( ) instead of quotes ("" or '').
+They allow string interpolation and multi-line strings.

+## Ternary Operator
+- A shorthand for if-else, used to return values based on a condition.

+## Short-Circuiting (|| and &&)
+- Short-circuiting uses || (OR) and && (AND) to simplify conditions.

+## Method Chanining
+- Method chaining allows multiple operations to be performed in a single line.